venkatavamsi01/eco-match-challenge/README.md

 2. The script will print metrics such as:
     - **Accuracy score**: percentage of exact matches with the ground truth.
     - **Average latency**: average time taken to match each product.
-3. Your submission should aim for high accuracy while ensuring average response time per product stays below the 10-second limit.
+3. Your submission should aim for high accuracy while ensuring average response time is fast.

 ---

 ### Considerations

 1. **Input Cleaning :** The input names can be unclean with brand names or product quantities.
 Your system **must** handle noisy product names (e.g., brands, volumes) through text cleaning or normalization before matching.
-2. **Time Limit:** Submissions exceeding an average of 10 seconds per product will be considered incomplete.

 ---